spinnaker/spinnaker.github.io/guides/user/pipeline-expressions/index.md

 ## Expression autocomplete

-Spinnaker has autocompleted functionality within the context of a pipeline configuration.
+Spinnaker has autocomplete functionality within the context of a pipeline configuration.

 **TLDR;**
 Here are the character triggers that will invoke the autocomplete